Building Your Own Trusted Execution Environments Using FPGA: Security Analysis

-Cold-boot attacks rely on the observation that the contents in memory are not immediately erased after power is lost.
-While cold-boot attacks on DRAM even at room temperature are proven very effective~\cite{halderman2009lest}, attacks on SRAM without external power sources are less feasible~\cite{rahmati2012tardis}.
+\textbf{Cold-boot Attack.} While cold-boot attacks on DRAM at room temperature are proven very effective~\cite{halderman2009lest}, attacks on SRAM without external power sources are less feasible~\cite{rahmati2012tardis}.
 Most data \sysname stores on the DRAM is either encrypted or does not need to be protected.
 For instance, even if the SEB is located on the DRAM and subject to cold-boot attacks, the SSA*, which includes developer keys, is encrypted.
 Obviously, \emph{Chal}, \emph{PreExecAtt}, \emph{PostExecAtt} do not need to be protected.
 It is, however, possible to dump the input and output fields of the SEB using cold-boot attacks on DRAM.
-Other sensitive data, such as developer keys, plaintext SSA, program states, are placed on an enclave's BRAM.
-Cold-boot attacks on BRAM are difficult because: i) the BRAM cells are hardware initialized during FPGA configuration in many SoC FPGA systems~\cite{bramInit}; ii) even without initialization, the contents in BRAM decays faster~\cite{rahmati2012tardis}; iii) BRAM is embedded on-chip and cannot be physically taken out, so attackers have to bypass software protections to dump its content.
+Other sensitive data, such as developer keys, plaintext SSA, the program states, are placed on an enclave or the \hwloader's BRAM.
+Cold-boot attacks on BRAM are difficult because: (i) the BRAM cells are hardware initialized during FPGA configuration in many SoC FPGA systems~\cite{bramInit}; (ii) even without initialization, the contents in BRAM decays faster~\cite{rahmati2012tardis}; (iii) BRAM is embedded on-chip and cannot be physically taken out, so attackers have to bypass software protections to dump its content.